robinjoseph08/blue-orbit/README.md

 ## Notes

-Originally, I had the color of the background shift between blue, green, and red every minute, but it wasn't very battery efficient so I removed it.
+* I had the color of the background shift between blue, green, and red every minute, but it wasn't very battery efficient so I removed it.
+* The small orbiting circle used to represent the second hand instead of the minute hand, but that also drained the battery considerably.

 ## License